 It depends on how much the worker earns.
 If you paid $2,300 or more to a home health aide, cook, gardener or other household employee in 2021, you are required to deduct Social Security and Medicare taxes from their wages and report the information to the Social Security Administration (SSA) and the Internal Revenue Service.

 Your responsibilities as employer don't end there.
 You also must make Social Security and Medicare payments that match the withholding.
-Here's how it works in 2021:
+Here's how it works for the 2022 tax year:

 - For Medicare, you withhold 1.45 percent of the employee's wages up to $200,000 and 2.35 percent on earnings above that amount.